epicalekspwner/BigScaleAnalytics2021/README.md

 🧠 **Cognates Problem**

 The idea: when we were young our teachers gave us some "tips" on how to detect cognates from french to english.
-We had to look for the suffixes...
+We had to look for the suffixes ...

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71261918/119940404-6aebd100-bf8f-11eb-8357-8697452d556f.png" />